 Information and resources are available on the website.
 But if you have any questions, requests or suggestions for prayers, music, etc., please contact email@example.com, or call the RSCM office on +44 (0)1722 424851.

 If you would like to hold a Music Sunday event, you will first need to get the support of your church musicians and church governing body.
 You may find the attached document helpful in addressing some of their questions about why your church should support the RSCM through a Music Sunday event, or in proposing the RSCM as a designated charity: Presentation points for Music Sunday .
+Please note that Music Sunday events are supported by the RSCM but all responsibility and arrangements for the event remains with the church concerned.

 Whether you choose to organise a special concert, a welcoming ‘come and sing’, or simply make a collection in support of the 50:50 campaign, we hope that your event will not only raise funds for your church and the RSCM but also celebrate church music and musicianship Ideas for events are available here: New Fundraising Ideas.
 Musical and liturgical resources are found on the next tab of this page.